Burnout in Tech - Part 1: Declaring war

 Admitting you’re struggling and asking for help can cause a lot of shame.
 Who could you even bring this up with?
 How can you admit to anyone that you’re feeling less competent than you used to?
 And even if you did, it still isn’t clear what you can do about it.
 Let’s be real, how many managers really know how to help someone deal with burnout?
-How will admitting burnout at work affect your performance reviews and access to opportunity?
+How will admitting burnout at work affect your performance reviews and access to opportunities?

 We’re all in this together

 Transforming the workplace is a joint effort between leadership and employees, and eradicating burnout is no different.